 The presented solution scales pretty well for us at the moment, but comes with a price tag attached: A lot of time and effort is needed to get things right and the infrastructure needs quite a bit of maintenance and work too.
 However, the core team members have the strong feeling that it's worth this time and effort and also, that this is one of the keys to a successful and strong software development platform.

 Thanks for reading!
-We look forward to hearing from you if you'd like to leave a comment below and also to welcoming you back to our next post.
-Be well!
+We look forward to welcoming you back to our next post (in this series of eight!).